sharetribe/flex-docs/src/docs/guides/02-how-to-set-up-mapbox-for-ftw/index.md

 date: 2019-01-10
 category: guides
 ingress:
-  By default, FTW uses Mapbox for showing interactive maps.
+  By default, Flex Template for Web (FTW) uses Mapbox for showing interactive maps.
 This guide will help you in creating a Mapbox account and setting up an account token in the FTW environment configuration.
 ---

 ## 1. Generate a Mapbox access token